Totally Reliable Delivery Service

 Totally Reliable Delivery Service is a multiplayer party video game developed by We're Five Games and originally published by tinyBuild and currently by Infogrames.
 The game involves using teamwork to deliver packages safely.
 The game became available on Nintendo Switch, Windows, macOS, PlayStation 4, Xbox One, iOS and Android in April 2020.
-Ports to the PlayStation 5 and the Xbox Series X/S will be released in the Summer of 2025.
+Ports to the PlayStation 5 and the Xbox Series X/S were released in October 2025.

 Gameplay

-Totally Reliable Delivery Service gameplay consists of 1-4 players working together using various methods to deliver packages from a starting location to highlighted areas on the map.
+Totally Reliable Delivery Service gameplay consists of 1–4 players working together using various methods to deliver packages from a starting location to highlighted areas on the map.
 These methods include hand delivery, vehicles, trampolines, and rocket ships.
 The difficulty of the game comes from battling the chaotic nature of ragdoll physics and the limitations of only being able to hold one object in each hand.
 Teamwork is encouraged as players are rewarded for successful package deliveries.
 Players need to deliver the packages carefully, as significant damage can cause the package to explode.
 Players cannot die in the game unless they fall into water.